What are the best double glazing windows companies?

 A diagram explaining the energy efficiency ratings of double glazing windows

-Double glazing units are graded according to their energy efficiency – their ability to keep your house warm and therefore save you money on your heating bills.
-Coded by letters, with E being the least efficient and A++ giving the best energy performance, every component is considered by the British Fenestration Rating Council (BFRC) when calculating its ratings.
+Every double glazing component is considered by the British Fenestration Rating Council during its rating process.
 This includes the glass, any gas that’s used to fill the spacing and the quality of the unit’s manufacture.

 Get a Free Double Glazing Quote